USS Douglas H. Fox: Namesake

 Douglas Harold Fox was born on 26 March 1905 in Walled Lake, Michigan.
 He attended Dowagiac High School in Dowagiac, Michigan, prior to entering the United States Naval Academy on 8 August 1922.
 He graduated from the United States Naval Academy on 3 June 1926, but remained there for the summer course in aviation through 11 August.
 His first tour of duty at sea took him to USS Seattle, reporting on board on 17 October 1926.
 He was detached from Seattle on 12 September 1927, and after two months at the Fifth Naval District at Norfolk, Virginia, joined the battleship USS New York on 5 November.
 On 17 June 1930, he reported on board the destroyer USS Claxton and from there transferred to USS Pope, serving on it on the Asiatic Station from 27 March 1931 to 15 May 1934).
 The next two years he trained reservists on board Eagle No. 32, attached to the Twelfth Naval District at San Francisco, California.
-Upon completing that tour, he travelled to Mare Island Navy Yard, reporting on board USS Preston on 24 July 1936 while it fitted out, and became the ship’s gunnery officer upon its commissioning on 27 October 1936.
+Upon completing that tour, he travelled to Mare Island Navy Yard, reporting on board USS Preston on 24 July 1936 while it fitted out, and became the ship's gunnery officer upon its commissioning on 27 October 1936.
 From 5 June 1939 to 31 May 1940 he served as Prestons executive officer.
 For a couple of months following that assignment, Fox served at the Recruiting Training School at San Diego, California and then from 13 July 1940 to 13 March 1942 was officer in charge of the Naval Recruiting Station at Minneapolis, Minnesota.
-He briefly attended the Naval Fleet Sound School at Key West, Florida from 16–28 March 1942.
+He briefly attended the Naval Fleet Sound School at Key West, Florida from 16 to 28 March 1942.
 On 1 April 1942, he reported to the Bethlehem Steel Co., at Quincy, Massachusetts where Lieutenant commander Fox was given command of the newly commissioned destroyer USS Barton on 29 May 1942.
 He went down with his ship when it was torpedoed and sunk in the Naval Battle of Guadalcanal on 13 November 1942.
 He was posthumously awarded the Navy Cross.
 He also later received an Award star in lieu of a second Navy Cross for earlier actions on 26 and 30 October and 3 November in which he had rescued downed aviators and survivors of USS Hornet under hazardous conditions.